 Link person: Joyce Fell

-Although Malcolm and Liz Molyneux have now made Crosby their base, after living and working in Malawi for over 20 years, they are still very active in supporting the work of the children’s hospital in Blantyre, Malawi and our continued financial aid helps to provide essentials for the hospital.
-We are also assisting medical students finish their courses by contributing to the cost of their tuition fees.
-A third dimension to our support is in helping one of their local churches, also called St Luke’s, to flourish and grow.
+Liz Molyneux is still very active in supporting the work of the children’s hospital in Blantyre, Malawi and our continued financial aid helps to provide essentials for the hospital.
+We are also assisting medical students to finish their courses by contributing to the cost of their tuition fees.
+The third dimension to our support is in helping one of their local churches, also called St Luke’s, to flourish and grow.

 Samaritan’s Purse is an international development organisation, partnering